Pregnancy · Weight gain

 Why patterns matter more than single numbers

-Weight on any given day is influenced by hydration, time of day, last meal, bowel patterns, and clothing.
-A single weigh-in can mislead in either direction.
-Your provider is looking at the trend over weeks.
-If the line tracks roughly inside the range, that's reassuring.
-If the line bends sharply up or down, that's a signal worth discussing — because the pattern changed, not because of any one number.
+Weight on any single day is influenced by hydration, time of day, last meal, bowel patterns, and clothing.
+Your provider looks at the TREND over visits, not a single weigh-in.
+If the line tracks roughly inside the range, that’s reassuring.
+Sharp inflections (sudden jump up or down) are worth investigating because the PATTERN changed.

-- It doesn't diagnose gestational diabetes, hypertensive disorders, or any obstetric complication.
+- Doesn’t diagnose GDM, hypertensive disorders, or any obstetric complication.

-- It doesn't account for fluid retention, pre-existing conditions (thyroid, PCOS), or fetal growth concerns.
+- Doesn’t account for fluid retention, pre-existing conditions (thyroid, PCOS), or fetal growth concerns.

 - Triplet ranges are aggregate clinical estimates only.